Revealed Riches in Your Classroom

 Our joy and reverence for learning is contagious.
 We know that curious lifelong learners with a growth mindset are more likely to continue their own education well beyond us.
 When we awaken a hunger for learning in our students, I believe, we have shared our riches (the first part of the quotation).

-But what does the second part of the quotation requires of us?
+But what does the second part of the quotation require of us?

 Before we can reveal a student’s own riches, we must discover what they are.
-It’s not enough to know his name or where he sits in our classroom.
-Are we active listeners to his words and those unspoken in his heart?
-What path has he personally walked on his way into our classroom – his family, his heritage, his traumas and triumphs? and how has that path shaped his responses?
-How does he relate to others?
-Where does he struggle?
-Most of all, what are those special gifts he brings to his life journey?
+It’s not enough to know their name or where they sit in our classroom.
+Are we active listeners to their words and those unspoken in their heart?
+What path have they personally walked on their way into our classroom – family, heritage, traumas, and triumphs? and how has that path shaped their responses?
+How do they relate to others?
+Where do they struggle?
+Most of all, what are those special gifts they bring to life’s journey?

-And then, once we have discovered these special, unique aspects of him, how do we reveal those riches to him?
+And then, once we have discovered these special, unique aspects of them, how do we reveal those riches to them?
 This is not a one size fits all process.
 What works for one student will not work for another.
-We can’t simply compliment him.
+We can’t simply compliment them.
 Revealing comes from the heart.
-How could we shine a light on those special gifts so that his heart can see?
-Our impact will show up when he is empowered to bring those riches into action.
+How could we shine a light on those special gifts so that their heart can see?
+Our impact will show up when they are empowered to bring those riches into action.